verdaux/BookNotes/Phrases/Cool words 2.md

 - [ ] Checks multiple boxes
 - [ ] My best evolutionary guess
 - [ ] The way of the dodo-for instance, the dodo
+- [ ] Putting the “do” in “weirdo.”